 - 1 1/2 ounces bittersweet or semisweet chocolate, very coarsely chopped, or 1/3 cup chocolate chips

 - 2. In a large heatproof bowl placed over a pan of simmering water, heat the 5 ounces chopped chocolate and the milk until the chocolate melts.
-Do not let the bottom of the bowl touch the simmering water.
+Do not let the bottom of the bowl touch the simmering water or the chocolate may scorch.
 Remove the pan from the heat and whisk in 3 tablespoons sugar, the whiskey, and the egg yolks.
 Let cool to room temperature.

-- 3. In a clean, dry bowl, whip the egg whites with an electric mixer on medium speed until they’re foamy and begin to hold their shape as peaks when the beaters are lifted.
-Gradually beat in the remaining 3 tablespoons sugar, whipping until the whites form and hold soft, droopy peaks.
+- 3. In a clean, dry bowl, beat the egg whites with an electric mixer on medium speed until they’re foamy and begin to hold their peaks when the beaters are lifted, 3 to 4 minutes.
+Gradually beat in the remaining 3 tablespoons sugar, beating until the whites form soft, droopy peaks.

-- 4. Using a spatula, gently fold the beaten egg whites into the chocolate mixture.
+- 4. Using a spatula, gently fold the beaten egg whites into the chocolate mixture, mixing until the whites are almost completely incorporated and almost no trace of white remains.
 Fill each ramekin or custard cup halfway with the soufflé mixture.
 Sprinkle with the coarsely chopped chocolate or chocolate chips.
-Add enough of the remaining batter to fill each soufflé dish almost to the top.
+Add enough of the remaining batter to fill each ramekin or custard cup almost to the top.

 - 5. Bake for 14 minutes, or until the soufflés appear firm yet are slightly jiggly when nudged.
 They should be very soft when you remove them from the oven.
-Serve immediately.
+Serve immediately, with a dusting of confectioners’ sugar or cocoa, if desired.